ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 }
 ```

+In this note the words "mathematical results" means the result of an arithmetic operation interpreting all values as being in ℤ, the infinite number line of integers in both directions.
+I know that the ℤ/n ring is also "mathematics" but I don't care, it is not what we usually intent when talking about counts, sizes, and offsets and not the topic if this note even though its effects will be painfully experienced.

 In this note "arithmetic underflow" refers to an arithmetic operation that should produce a result that is smaller than the smallest value representable by the return type.
 For a signed type that is some large negative value.
 For an unsigned type that is 0.

 "Arithmetic overflow" refers to an arithmetic operation with an unrepresentable result, just like underflow, but at the high end of the integer type's range instead of the low end.

-Signed numbers are not allowed to overflow or underflow, that is considered [[Undefined Behavior]].
+Signed numbers are not allowed to overflow or underflow, that is [[Undefined Behavior]].
-Unsigned numbers are allowed to overflow and underflow and wrap around.
+Unsigned numbers are allowed to overflow and underflow, they wrap around.
 This is called modular arithmetic.
+From a language specification standpoint this isn't under- or overflow at all,
+it is just the way these types work.

 Because overflow of signed integers is undefined behavior the compiler does not need to consider this case when generating machine code.
 This can in some cases produce more efficient code (`citation needed`).